jfrog/jfrog-github-app/README.md

 3. **Complete the Setup Form**: Fill out the form with your **JFrog Platform URL** and **Access Token**.
 4. **Approve Pull Requests**: Review and approve the pull requests created for each repository.

+> **Note**: If the app has permissions to access all repositories, the setup process will be automatically applied to any new repository added to the organization.

 ## Setup Process

 After installation, you'll be redirected to a setup page where you must enter your **JFrog Platform URL** and **Access Token**.
 This information is securely stored as **Organization Secrets** to authenticate the app with the JFrog platform.